engine-programming/engine-programming.github.io/content/_index.md

 ## Libraries

-Engines usually use few libraries.
-However, there are notable ones known to be commonly used.
+There are notable libraries known to be used by some engines.
 They satisfy requirements such as ease of integration, ease of debugging, good performance, ...

 * [Dear ImGui](https://www.dearimgui.org/).
 * [stb](https://github.com/nothings/stb).